 As the market fluctuates, the value of scrap metals can vary.
-This is why quotes are valid for 24-hours to give you some time to think about it.
-Remember, you can also leave us feedback any time, this helps us ensure we deliver the best service possible.
+This is why quotes are valid for 24 hours to give you some time to think about it.
+Remember, you can also leave us feedback any time, and this helps us ensure we deliver the best service possible.

 Can you pay somebody else instead of me?